Skip to main content

 The tech industry went crazy right after Microsoft announced its new AI-powered ‘Recall’ feature for Windows 11 Pro.
 With the continuous advancement in Artificial Intelligence, tech giants are in a fierce competition to develop cutting edge AI-powered products and tools.

 Recall is the latest innovation from Microsoft that is designed to enhance the capabilities of its AI assistant, Copilot.
-This technology that is designed to impact how users interact with their systems has raised security concerns about its vulnerabilities.
+This technology that is designed to impact how users interact with their systems, has raised security concerns about its vulnerabilities.
 Recall is currently in review and is set to be rolled out along with Microsoft Copilot + PC.

 According to Carolina Hernandez, Principal Product Manager for Windows AI Experience, Recall is an AI-driven feature that helps users to instantly locate anything they have seen or done on their PC.
 It works by taking screenshots of all user activities on their computer every 5 seconds, and leveraging the power of a Neural Processing Unit (NPU) to ensure the content remains on the device, thereby improving processing speed and maintaining privacy.